hoishing/gllm/README.md

 # Basic usage
 gllm "list all files in the current directory"

-# Use a different model
+# Use a different model, default to `gemini-2.0-flash-lite`
-gllm --model "llama-3.3-70b-versatile" "show disk usage"
+gllm --model "gemini-2.5-flash-preview-04-17" "show disk usage"

 # Customize the system prompt
 gllm --system-prompt "Generate PowerShell commands" "create a new directory"